SciML/ColPrac/README.md

     *   For instance, if the current version is 0.6.3, then the PR making the breaking change could bump it to 0.7.0-DEV.
     *   Things are more complex if a breaking change is made after the version has been suffixed with `-DEV` for a non-breaking change.
-        *   This should be rare since non-breaking changes should be released as soon as possible.
+        *   This should be rare, since non-breaking changes should be released as soon as possible.
-        *   If it does occur the following rule applies: _if all version numbers to the right of the digit you would increment are zero, then you do not need to change the version; otherwise you do._
+        *   If it does occur, the following rule applies: _if all version numbers to the right of the digit you would increment are zero, then you do not need to change the version; otherwise, you do._
-*   Follow-up PRs can then be made which do not need to increment the version.
+*   Follow-up PRs can then be made, which do not need to increment the version.
 *   Once all the follow-up changes have been made, we can make a PR to drop the `-DEV` suffix and make a new release once this PR is merged.
-*   Note that locally when using `pkg”dev Foo...”` to install particular unreleased versions to an environment, Pkg ignores suffixes to the version number.
+*   Note that locally, when using `pkg”dev Foo...”` to install particular unreleased versions to an environment, Pkg ignores suffixes to the version number.
 Pkg treats `0.7.0-DEV` identically to `0.7.0`.
 This means you can update the `[compat]` section of a group of packages and test them together.

 ### Changing dependency compatibility

-*   Generally changing dependency compatibility should be a non-breaking feature.
+*   Generally, changing dependency compatibility should be a non-breaking feature.
-    *   i.e. pre-1.0 change patch version number, post-1.0 change the minor version number.
+    *   i.e. pre-1.0, change the patch version number; post-1.0, change the minor version number.
     *   For instance, adding or removing compatibility with a particular __version__ of a current dependency, which may or may not require internal code changes.
     *   This also applies when adding or removing packages as dependencies.
     *   The new feature in question is the ability to use with a different set of packages.
 *   Changing a dependency to resolve a bug is a bug-fix.
     *   i.e. pre/post-1.0 change patch version number.
-    *   For instance, if a bug in a downstream dependency is causing a problem in your package restricting compat to not allow that version would be a bug-fix.
+    *   For instance, if a bug in a downstream dependency is causing a problem in your package, restricting compat to not allow that version would be a bug-fix.
 *   Changing compatibility with dependencies **may** be a breaking release, if it breaks the user-facing interface.
-    That is to say if the dependency’s API leaks into your API.
+    That is to say, if the dependency’s API leaks into your API.
     There are three ways that this can happen:
     *   Reexporting a function that has changed.
-    *   Returning an object of a type that’s behaviour has changed.
+    *   Returning an object of a type whose behavior has changed.
     *   Subtyping an object that has changed.

 ### Dropping support for earlier versions of Julia